Glomeris klugii: Description

 Glomeris klugii exhibits a wide range of colour variation.
 Many colour morphs and subspecies exist, each displaying unique colour patterns.
 The base colour of the species typically ranges from light brown to red, with many possessing vividly coloured chitin and a distinct marbled pattern.
 However, the presence of black freckles on their bodies varies, with some individuals having freckles that fuse into larger spots, while others are fully black in colour.
 G. klugii can reach a length of about 13.5 mm (0.53 inches) and a width of up to 6.25 mm (0.24 inches).
 Telopods exhibit syncoxite with slight variations in the central lobe shape and delicately bifurcated coxal horns.
 G. klugii also lacks a main stria on the thoracic shield.

 Distribution

 Glomeris klugii can be found throughout Europe and North Africa.
-Within Europe it has been recorded to live within the countries of Austria, Croatia, Germany and Italy.
+Within Europe it has been recorded to live within the countries of Austria, Croatia, Slovenia, Germany and Italy.
 Within North Africa the species can be found in the countries of Algeria and Tunisia.